 For example, a plumbing license has multiple license types you can earn, from apprentice to journey plumber.
 A journey plumber needs at least four years as an apprentice, 7,500 hours of training under a master plumber, 32 hours of training in backflow prevention device testing, and a passing score on a written exam.

-How much does a general contractor license in Maryland cost?
+How much does a general contractor license cost in Maryland?

 Construction licenses vary by county, so you’ll need to contact your local circuit court and clerk’s office.